Macedonius I

 The teaching

-Macedonius I taught that the Holy Spirit is not fully God but a created being, subordinate to both the Father and the Son.
-He accepted that the Son shares the same essence as the Father but denied this equality to the Holy Spirit.
-Macedonius viewed the Spirit as a minister or helper, distinguishing it from the full divinity attributed to the Father and the Son.
+Macedonius I taught that the Holy Spirit is not fully God but a created being, subordinate to the Father and the Son.
+He accepted that the Son was divine, in line with the Nicene Creed, but drew the line at the Holy Spirit.
+To him, the Spirit was more of a divine agent or messenger, lacking the full divine status of the Father and the Son.
+Macedonius viewed this hierarchy as essential for maintaining order within the Trinity.

 The counterargument